- Policy Statement

 Timing.
 Individuals may request formal reasonable accommodations, orally or in writing, whenever they choose, even if they have not previously disclosed the existence of a disability.

 Content.
 As noted above, a request for a reasonable accommodation need not use special words, such as "reasonable accommodation," "disability," or "Rehabilitation Act."
-However, the employee must state in his or her request that the request is due to a medical condition if the employee would like for the request to receive the procedural and other protections afforded under the Rehabilitation Act and this policy.
+However, the individual must state in their request that the request is due to a medical condition if the individual would like for the request to receive the procedural and other protections afforded under the Rehabilitation Act and this policy.

 Information Reporting Form for Reasonable-Accommodation Requests

-The Board employee who receives the request for accommodation under the Rehabilitation Act must fill out the applicable portions of the Reasonable-Accommodation Information Reporting Request form (the reporting form) and forward it to Employee Life, Human Resources (HR) Function, Management Division.
+The Board employee who receives the request for accommodation under the Rehabilitation Act must fill out the applicable portions of the Reasonable Accommodation Information Reporting Request form (the reporting form) and forward it to Employee Life, People, Strategy & Operations (PSO), Division of Management.
+This form is available in an accessible format if requested.
 The employee filling out the form may obtain assistance from the requester, but should in any event submit the form to Employee Life no more than five business days after the request was made.
 If additional information is needed to complete the form, the Employee Life staff member who receives the request will contact the requester to obtain the information and/or note why the missing information could not be obtained.

 In all other cases, the extent and type of information required will vary depending on the nature of the disability and the accommodation requested.
-However, the Board will need to know the following information to make a determination under this policy: (1) the nature of the medical problem at issue; (2) the major life activity or activities that are substantially limited and how they are substantially limited; (3) the actual or expected duration of the medical problem; and (4) how the requested accommodation will address the individual's limitations and assist the individual in performing the essential functions of his or her job, enjoying equal benefits and privileges of employment, or applying for a job.
+However, the Board will need to know the following information to make a determination under this policy: (1) the nature of the medical problem at issue; (2) the major life activity or activities that are substantially limited and how they are substantially limited; (3) the actual or expected duration of the medical problem; and (4) how the requested accommodation will address the individual's limitations and assist the individual in performing the essential functions of their job, enjoying equal benefits and privileges of employment, or applying for a job.
+Of course, if the Board already has sufficient information to know the above information, which is designed to understand the existence of the disability and the functional limitations of the disability, the Board may not request medical information.

 The Board has the right to request relevant supplemental medical information if the information submitted does not clearly explain and address all issues outlined above.
 The individual will be given a reasonable period to submit any necessary documentation.
-The Board has the right to have a medical expert of its choosing (and at its expense) review any medical documentation submitted.
+The Board has the right to have a medical expert of its choosing (and at its expense) review any medical documentation submitted as well as to examine the individual making the request.
 Failure to provide requested medical information may result in a denial of the request for an accommodation.

 Documentation is insufficient if, for example, (1) it does not establish the existence of a disability and explain the need for the reasonable accommodation requested, (2) it is from a health-care professional who does not have the expertise to give an opinion about the medical condition and the limitations imposed by it, (3) the information does not specify the functional limitations due to the disability, or (4) other factors indicate that the information provided is not credible or may be fraudulent.
 If the individual fails to provide sufficient documentation and refuses to be examined by a health-care professional of the Board's choice and at the Board's expense, the Board does not have to provide a reasonable accommodation until sufficient documentation is provided.